Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Cognitive screening tests

-• Lab review for B12, thyroid, diabetes, kidney/liver, and other contributors when indicated
+• Laboratory review for vitamin B12, thyroid, diabetes, kidney, liver, and other contributors when indicated

 • EEG if spells, seizures, or fluctuating confusion are suspected